bathyscapher/EVA/VascularPlants/prepareList.md

 sed -i -r 's/\s{2,}/\t/g' Ellenberg_Bryophyta.csv # replace multiple spaces with tabs
 ```

-## Extract list for lichens
+## Compile list for lichens
 ### Extract content
 Convert the pdf into an open text file with [pdftotext](https://www.xpdfreader.com/pdftotext-man.html).
-The list with Ellenberg's values for lichens starts at page 99 and ends with page 110.
+The list with Ellenberg's values for lichens starts at page 99 and ends at page 110.
 ```bash
 pdftotext -layout -f 99 -l 110 zusatzkapitel_zeigerwerte_der_pflanzen_mitteleuropas.pdf Ellenberg_Lichens.csv
 ```

-### Format the csv
+### Format csv
 First, remove the first twelfe lines and all leading space(s).
 Next, remove all empty lines or those containing the keyword `Zeigerwerte` and replace emdash '–' with regular dash '-'.
 Last, remove all but the first header and delimite the file by tabs by converting multiple spaces into tabs while keeping the single space in the taxon name.